BBCVisualJournalism/newsspec_10259/README.md

 #### Versioning

 You may need to push the version number of the project.
 Update the version number in the package file.
-Also update the version numbers to sprites in the following files.
+Also update the version numbers to sprites in the following files:

-source/scss/facewall.scss
+`$imageVersions: VERSION-NUMBER;`

-source/scss/panel.scss
+...in source/scss/main.scss.

 ### Common requests
 A filter is returning 0.
 This is because people have been removed